janpreet/vigilant-dollop/_posts/2024-08-14-home-network.md

 permalink: /home-network
 ---

-In an era of increasingly connected homes, a robust, secure, and efficient network is crucial.
-This blog post chronicles my journey from a simple mesh system to a sophisticated, multi-VLAN setup with enterprise-grade features.
+In this age of increasingly connected homes with smart devices, a robust, secure, and efficient network is crucial.
+I this post, I'd try to chronicle my journey from a simple mesh system to a sophisticated, multi-VLAN setup with almost enterprise-grade features.
 Whether you're a networking enthusiast or just starting to explore beyond basic routers, you'll find insights into the evolution of home networking technologies, the challenges of implementation, and the rewards of a well-designed system.

 ## The OSI Model: A Foundation for Understanding